leicht-io/SpinDex/README.md

 # astraeus
-astraeus is a small RPM measurement tool mainly made for the Beogram 4000 series as a proof of concept.
+Astraeus is a small RPM measurement tool mainly made for the Beogram 4000 series as a proof of concept.
-The main focus is to verify that the turntable is restored correctly and maintains the correct speed over a longer period of time.
+The main focus is to verify that the turntable is restored correctly and maintains the correct speed over a longer period.
 It is currently written to run on the Arduino Nano but could easily be ported to other microcontrollers, architectures and footprints.

 ![alt text](https://ni.leicht.io/updates-to-beotac-a256b3fc-64fd-464c-9166-10d07f8a27e8.jpg)

-This mono repository is divided into multiple sub repositories explained below:
+This mono repository is divided into multiple sub-repositories explained below:

 ### 3D Files (3d-files):